-The lease will contain a legal description of the premises; this is simply how the property is identified in real estate legal transactions, and is the same way it would be described in any form of purchase document such as a mortgage application or a land registry form.
+The lease will contain a legal description of the premises; this is simply how the property is identified in real estate legal transactions and is the same way it would be described in any form of purchase documents such as a mortgage application or a land registry form.

-Other terms you'll need to kno regarding the property include:
+Other terms you'll need to know regarding the property include: